madfish-solutions/quipuswap-farming/test.md

    - ✅ should fail if not admin is trying to add new farm;
    - ✅ should fail if end time is less or equal to start time;
+   - ✅ should fail if timelock is more than farm's lifetime;
    - ✅ should add new farm by admin and set all farm's fields correctly;
    - ✅ should transfer correct amount of FA1.2 tokens to the contract as the rewards for users;
    - ✅ should transfer correct amount of FA2 tokens to the contract as the rewards for users.